-He, no matter what his growth and knowledge, cannot escape it.
-He will understand life and know how to adjust to and live it, scientifically and wisely, and he will reap the spiritual joy of his labor.
-But he can never rest in peace and inaction - for the voices of the world soul will strike upon his sensitive ear with poignancy a hundredfold greater than before his novitiate, and he will be constrained by the compassion active in his soul to throw himself earnestly into the company of those who have answered his petition only that he shall partake of their holy service.
-For to deliberately work through the novitiate and on to the path of discipleship, with the consequent unfolding of the organism of the technique within the natural man, is nothing less than projecting into the Master's world an ever-sounding, voiceless petition to live after the laws and principles of that world.
-And having attained to such a commendable exercise of the technique as has been described is the surest proof he can have that his petition has been heard and answered.
+No matter their growth and knowledge, they cannot escape it.
+They will understand life and know how to adjust to and live it, scientifically and wisely, and they will reap the spiritual joy of their labor.
+They can never rest in peace and inaction, for the voices of the world soul will strike upon their sensitive ear with poignancy a hundredfold greater than before their novitiate, and they will be constrained by the compassion active in their soul to throw themselves earnestly into the company of those who have answered their petition only that they shall partake of their holy service.
+To deliberately work through the novitiate and on the path of discipleship, with the consequent unfolding of the organism of the technique within the natural person, is nothing less than projecting into the Master's world an ever-sounding, voiceless petition to live after the laws and principles of that world.
+Having attained to such a commendable exercise of the technique as has been described is the surest proof they can have that their petition has been heard and answered.

-"When the disciple is ready to learn, then he is accepted, acknowledged, recognized.
-It must be so; for he has lit his lamp, and it cannot be hidden."
+"When the disciple is ready to learn, then they are accepted, acknowledged, recognized.
+It must be so; for they have lit their lamp, and it cannot be hidden."
 That is precisely where the disciple now stands.
-His present technical organism is the lamp he has lighted through the bold adventure of his dynamic will.
+Their present technical organism is the lamp they have lighted through the bold adventure of their dynamic will.
 Its radiance shines in the Master's presence and is reflected back as a beam of knowledge to enlighten the darkness of the world.
-That is the simple issue to which all the storied past has led him.
-He has kindled the light of the soul, and his mission is to kindle the light in other souls.
-His contact with the Master is sure.
-It exists, unknown to the world, in the deeps of his wholly aspiring and dedicated life.
-His aura is tense and radiant with the force and luminosity of the fire of this contact.
-There can be no failure, no diminution of that silent bond of fellowship, only expansion and augmentation of the vital elements in it, so long as the disciple remains true to the sacred ritual inscribed by it in his members.
-It will grow as the flower grows, but not to fade.
-Its many-petaled radiance will increase in glory with every access of influence directed upon him from the inner plane of ascension to strengthen his life of service.
+That is the simple issue to which all the storied past has led them.
+They have kindled the light of the soul, and their mission is to kindle the light in other souls.
+Their contact with the Master is sure.
+It exists, unknown to the world, in the deeps of their wholly aspiring and dedicated life.
+Their aura is tense and radiant with the force and luminosity of the fire of this contact.
+There can be no failure and no diminution of that silent bond of fellowship.
+There can only be an expansion and augmentation of the vital elements in it so long as the disciple remains true to the sacred ritual inscribed by it in their members.
+It will grow as the flower grows, but not fade.
+Its many-petaled radiance will increase in glory with every access of influence directed upon them from the inner plane of ascension to strengthen their life of service.

-One of the many paradoxes in the disciple's life, which experience will have brought home strongly to him, is that although his development must perforce acquaint him in the deepest sense with the fact of loneliness, yet he cannot work in isolation.
-His unfolding technique takes him further and further from the common worldly interests of men insofar as personal participation in them is concerned, but this inevitable retreat means a corresponding advance towards cooperative interest and action with those of his own plane of knowledge and purpose.
-The need of this cooperation will be forced upon him by his growing experience, and if he is fully awake to the possibilities of it, he will not hesitate to accept it.
+One of the many paradoxes in the disciple's life, which experience will have brought home strongly to them, is that although their development must perforce acquaint them in the deepest sense with the fact of loneliness, they cannot work in isolation.
+Their unfolding technique takes them further and further from the common worldly interests of people insofar as personal participation in them is concerned, but this inevitable retreat means a corresponding advance towards cooperative interest and action with those of their own plane of knowledge and purpose.
+The need for this cooperation will be forced upon them by their growing experience, and if they are fully awake to the possibilities of it, they will not hesitate to accept it.